 Along with a site visit, Sharyn analyzed the neighbourhood applications for comparison, submitted the Preliminary Project Review, liaised with the arborist, and then prepared and submitted the application.
 This included reviewing the circulation materials and notice for accuracy, tracking the notice responses, preparing and submitting supplementary materials to the Committee, and representing my application at the Hearing for a cost of around $5000.

-Once the Committee of Adjustment Application is Made
+Once The Committee of Adjustment Application Is Made

 A sign – prepared by the City – is posted on the property in advance of the Hearing.
 Residents within 190 feet of the property also received notification from the City in a letter outlining the proposal.

-The Committee of Adjustment Hearing
+The Committee Of Adjustment Hearing

 At the Committee of Adjustment Hearing, the owner or his agent (in my case Sharyn) systematically outlines the proposal and rationale, followed by those opposing the proposal who can express their concerns on the provision they cannot repeat any issues already tabled by a preceding neighbour.
 After all in opposition have spoken, the owner or his agent is entitled to a rebuttal to any of those concerns in advance of the Committee making its ruling.
-In my instance the concerns expressed included:
+In my instance, the concerns expressed included:

-2) my attached neighbour was concerned over their quiet enjoyment, the integrity of the construction, the aesthetics of the addition, and their loss of privacy from the second floor balcony proposed in my plans.
+2) my attached neighbour was concerned over their quiet enjoyment, the integrity of the construction, the aesthetics of the addition, and their loss of privacy from the second-floor balcony proposed in my plans.

 The Committee addressed each of my neighbours concerns by saying: